 From photos to postcards

 The winter of 1911-12 was probably spent arranging for the photos (wherever obtained) to be printed as postcards, including in the form of souvenir booklets (a significant number of the postcards are tear-outs with one perforated edge – anyone with an intact booklet is asked to contact us).
-The numbering of the cards suggests that several hundred different views were printed — an estimate of 500-600 might be as good as any.
-The cards are numbered somewhat irregularly, as discussed in more detail below.
+The numbering of the cards suggests that several hundred different views were printed, as discussed in more detail below.

 The postcards were probably produced in Germany, as most printed postcards then were.
 Many of them have distinctive production-run numbers on the back, but the identity of the German printer is unknown.
 The distinctive style of the cards, with sepia and blue predominating and an easily recognizable caption typeface, has not been noted in any other postcards from Canada or any other country.